10 Natural Ways to Repel Mosquitoes

 6. Mosquito traps

-There are several versions of these traps, either with beer or brown sugar and yeast or with liquid dish soap added to water.
+There are several versions of these mosquito traps, either with beer or brown sugar and yeast or with liquid dish soap added to water.
 There are mixed results with these, but you may want to try them yourself.
+As an added bonus these traps can also help you get rid of gnats.

-Here are the instruction for how to make your own natural brown sugar and yeast mosquito trap:
+Here are the instructions for how to make your own natural brown sugar and yeast mosquito trap:

 7. Eat garlic